 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Nanjemoy is worth considering.

-Nanjemoy is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Nanjemoy does not have a public transit system used by locals to get to and from work.

-The per capita income in Nanjemoy in 2022 was $40,028, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
-This equates to an annual income of $160,112 for a family of four.
+The per capita income in Nanjemoy in 2022 was $42,968, which is middle income relative to Maryland, and upper middle income relative to the rest of the US.
+This equates to an annual income of $171,872 for a family of four.
 However, Nanjemoy contains both very wealthy and poor people as well.

 Nanjemoy is an extremely ethnically-diverse town.
 The people who call Nanjemoy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Nanjemoy residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Nanjemoy include English, Irish, German, Italian, and French.

 The most common language spoken in Nanjemoy is English.
-Other important languages spoken here include Italian and Polish.
+Other important languages spoken here include Italian and Spanish.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.